In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 1. Constant volume

-This would result in overtraining because of lack of proper recovery.
+This would result in overtraining because of having a lack of proper regeneration.

 - After some weeks it follows a “deload week” (should be done at MV level) which basically means reducing your weight to 40% – 60% in order to let your body fully recover.

 If you want to know more about Deloads, check the link to read a whole article that I wrote digging deeper into that topic.

 - Week lower MAV level